When I opened last winter, patronage to my garden bird café was a little disappointing, competing as I was with more

 Birds are so busy in spring – singing, calling, strutting and dancing to attract mates, as well as defending hard-won territory.
 I’ve seen blackbirds chase off challengers by flying at them and pigeons fending off rivals by flapping wings so loudly I worry there will be casualties!

 They’re a messy crowd, garden birds!

 Recently, we’ve had a new customer and I’ve been in two minds about barring her.
 She takes up the whole feeding station, spreading herself out and scaring off our regulars.
 Hanging upside down, she scoops out sunflower seeds until the feeder is empty.
 Grey squirrels aren’t only opportunists, they’re gymnasts too.

-My garden bird café gives me a wonderful chance to watch wildlife, which is more than I can say for the people café where watching some customers feed wasn’t a pleasure at all.
+My garden bird café gives me a wonderful chance to relax watching nature, which is more than I can say for the people café where watching some customers feed wasn’t a pleasure at all.

 One more thing I’ve noticed about my bird café — with the spring boost in trade, my revenue is going down.
 But the birds are worth it!